Cuba–Iran relations: Nuclear energy

 Cuba supports Iran's program to develop nuclear technology for peaceful purposes, though the countries agreed to stop the proliferation of nuclear weapons.
 Former President of Cuba Fidel Castro spoke admiringly of Iran, "increasing its ability to fight big powers by the day."

 In June 2025, the United States bombed three nuclear sites in Iran.
-Cuba strongly condemned this action, describing it as and a serious violation of the UN Charter.
-Cuba also confirmed that these actions are “plunging humanity into a crisis with irreversible consequences.”
+Cuban President Miguel Díaz-Canel strongly condemned the attack, describing it as a serious violation of the UN Charter.
+He also stated that the actions of the United States were "plung[ing] humanity into a crisis with irreversible consequences."